9 Small Business Tax Deductions You Need to Know

 9. Charitable Donations

-In 2020, there were countless opportunities to lend a helping hand.
+There are countless opportunities to lend a helping hand.
 If you donated money, real property, or supplies, don’t forget to write them off.

 TIP: Make sure any organization you support qualifies under IRS rules.
 Note that donating your time cannot be deducted.